mechsimulator/mechsim/README.md

 > 🚧 This project is currently under heavy development and is not in a usable state. 🚧

-A 3D robot visualizer, physics simulator, and robot code verification tool.
+A 3D robot visualizer, physics simulator, and robot code verification tool. _Start iterating and programming your robot from week one._

 # Importing robots